lgjlife/Java-Study/spring.md

 You do not expose these two commands publicly but you instead hide them behind another HystrixCommand that is semaphore-isolated and that implements the conditional logic as to whether to invoke the primary or secondary command.
 If both primary and secondary fail then control switches to the fallback of the façade command itself.

 The façade HystrixCommand can use semaphore-isolation since all of the work it is doing is going through two other HystrixCommands that are already thread-isolated.
-It is unnecessary to have yet another layer of threading as long as the run() method of the façade is not doing any other network calls, retry logic, or other “error prone” things.
+It is unnecessary to have yet another layer of threading as long as the run() method of the façade is not doing any other network calls, retry logic, or other “error prone" things.
 ```java
 public class CommandFacadeWithPrimarySecondary extends HystrixCommand<String> {